justinwj/Visio-Diagram-Generator/README.md

 1. Read the VBA IR specification in `docs/VBA_IR.md` to understand entities, schema shape, and examples.
 2. Follow the governance checklist and smoke workflow in `docs/IR_Governance.md` before proposing IR changes.
 3. Review the terminology in `docs/Glossary.md` so you recognise project-specific acronyms during reviews.

+> Automated guardrails: the **PR Checklist Enforcement** workflow blocks merges unless all IR Impact items are checked or a justified exception rationale is provided.